 - Bring 400BHT for the Maya Bay Park entry fee.
 This is collected on the beach.

 - Bring sun protection just in case you don’t get a shady spot on the beach.

-- Try to go early in the morning to avoid spending the hottest part of the day on the boat.
+- Try to go early in the morning to avoid spending the hottest part of the day on the boat with young children.

-- Don’t forget UV protective swimmers to protect the little ones!
+- Don’t forget UV protective swimmers and sun hats to protect the little ones!

 - There are no shops on the island.
 Bring enough water to keep you all hydrated as well as enough food to tie you over until you get back.